Degrees OfferedB.A., B.S.

 Careers & Outcomes

-The U.S. Bureau of Labor Statistics projects steady demand for high school teachers through 2029.
+The U.S. Bureau of Labor Statistics projects a steady demand for high school teachers through 2032.
 Employment opportunities for qualified teachers will increase as secondary school enrollment increases.

 Carmen Cain, PhD